Qualifying care relief

 You can read more about the definition of qualifying care for foster carers on the dedicated page.

-Please note that most payments to adopters who have taken on parental responsibility for the children they adopt are free of income tax anyway, so qualifying care relief is not in point.
+Please note that most payments to adopters who have taken on parental responsibility for the children they adopt are free of income tax anyway, so qualifying care relief is not relevant for them.
 Similarly, payments to people who have taken on parental responsibility for a child or children under a residence order, or a special guardianship order, are also free of income tax.

 Shared lives carers

 The relief also applies to those caring for individuals providing qualifying care under ‘shared lives care’ arrangements, which include adult placement carers, staying put carers and certain kinship carers.

 The definition of qualifying care was changed from 6 April 2017.
 You can read the definition of qualifying care for shared lives purposes on our dedicated page.

 Where an individual receives shared lives care receipts for more than three people at the same time, qualifying care relief does not apply and the individual will be liable to normal taxation rules for traders, including completing a full tax return and keeping full records of all income and expenses (this cap does not apply to foster care).
 For the purpose of determining whether the three person limit has been exceeded, brothers and sisters, including half-brothers and sisters are treated as one person.
 If you care for two adults and two children (under the age of 18), then the cap does not apply to you because you do not have more than three adults in your care.